 If your website is predominantly e-commerce based, you can get a lot of promotion for your referral program without even involving your employees.
 Placing a “Refer” button on the homepage, including referral program information in your email newsletters, or encouraging shoppers to sign up for the program after making a purchase are all things that promote your program passively.

 However, active promotion still matters too.
 If you have a brick and mortar store, for instance, it is important that your staff are consistently promoting the program for you.
 If you do have a physical store location, train your cashiers to ask shoppers if they are interested in enrolling in the referral program.
 Also have leaflets and in-store banners promoting the program.

 If your brand is entirely online-based, make sure you involve your customer service representatives in the promotion of the program.
 As we discussed above, there are lots of opportunities to engage customers and promote the referral marketing program while interacting with customers online.
 Your CSRs and other client success teams are the ones who are interfacing with your customers directly and are thus the ones best equipped to spread the word about your referral program on an individual basis.

 Involving your staff in your referral program pays off in other areas as well.
-Shep Hyken, customer service expert and author of The Amazement Revolution, highlights the importance of earning referrals via great service, day-in and day-out.
+Shep Hyken, customer service expert and author of The Amazement Revolution, highlights the importance of earning referrals via great service, day-in, and day-out.
 “Customer advocacy starts when the culture of the company is aligned with what you want the customer to experience,” says Hyken.
 “What’s happening on the inside of an organization is felt on the outside by the customer.”

 Involving the people that have the most direct contact with customers is your best bet for creating a company culture that naturally generates referrals.